 - Loss of a job or the loss of earning capability

 - Physical pain as a result of the injury

 - Mental and emotional stress caused by the injury.

 - A disability or disabilities

 This gets at the root of whether a bad outcome is in fact due to medical malpractice.
 Medical malpractice cases, for the most part, involve patients that are sick or have some sort of injury.
 To have a viable case the bad outcome has to be a result of what the doctor did, and not the result of the sickness or injury already sustained.
-It can be very hard to show this sometimes.
+This can be very hard to prove.
 If a patient is suffering from heart disease and later dies of a heart attack it can be challenging to show that it was a doctor’s mistake rather than the disease that caused the heart attack.
 This is another reason why medical expertise is required in every medical malpractice case.
 The expert’s job is to show that it is the error that led to the victim’s worsened condition and make the causal link.

 If you suspect you are a victim of medical malpractice, first consider these questions.
 If your suspicion at all remains, it is in your best interest to contact medical malpractice experts like those at CHH who have extensive knowledge and experience in assessing and executing malpractice cases.
 We offer consultations at no cost or obligation to you, and we only collect a fee if we win you compensation.

 Doctor Errors + Medical Error + Medical Malpractice